 This method targets only the intended tuna species.
 However, should an occasional unintended species or infant fish end up on the line, they are immediately tossed back into the water with a good chance of survival.
 Thus, the amount of bycatch (species unintentionally caught in the process of fishing a targeted catch) is minimized with the pole and line method.
 This is in stark contrast to the practices employed by large, industrial fishing organizations that utilize fish aggregating devices (FADs) that attract a wide variety of sea life to an area and then indiscriminately scoop them up in a purse seine net.
 Too often, bycatch turns into bycatch mortality discard where the non-targeted fish are left to die and then tossed overboard as waste.

 The one-fish-at-a-time pole and line method is an age-old way of fishing.
 While it’s not the cheapest, fastest or easiest way to catch tuna, it’s without a doubt the most sustainable— using the least amount of gear, providing a livelihood for fishing communities around the world and importantly, preserving the most amount of sea life.

 Is Pole and Line Caught Tuna Better?

 Using the pole and line method benefits our ocean habitat, our fishing communities, and our planet in a number of ways.1.
 It avoids overfishing.
-The big fishing vessels are catching fish faster than nature can replenish them.
 The UN estimates that the global fishing fleet is 2.5 times greater than it needs to be to catch a sustainable number of fish.
 In fact, a single trip of giant fishing boats can yield as much tuna as some Pacific Island states catch in a full year.